j-w-matlock/Econ-Toolbox---Standalone-App/README.md

 where \(d_k\) are damages and \(p_k\) the associated exceedance probabilities.

+If 100% or 0% probability points are omitted, the tool automatically inserts a 100% probability with $0 damage and a 0% probability with the maximum damage value from the column.

 ### Updated Cost of Storage

 Updated cost for reallocated storage is computed as: